dfsw/Just-Natural-Expansion/README.md

 - **Holiday Hoover**: Collect all seasonal drops within **60 minutes** of an Ascension start
 - **Merry Mayhem**: Collect all seasonal drops within **40 minutes** of an Ascension start
 - **Second Life, First Click**: Click a golden cookie within **120 seconds** of ascending
-- **We dont need no heavenly chips**: Own at least **500 of every building type**, without ever selling or sacrificing any buildings, and without owning the 'Heavenly chip secret' upgrade
+- **We dont need no heavenly chips**: Own at least **500 of every building type**, without owning the 'Heavenly chip secret' upgrade
 - **Precision Nerd**: Have exactly **1,234,567,890 cookies** in your bank and hold it for **60 seconds**
-- **Treading water**: Have a CPS of 0 while owning more than 1000 buildings with no active buffs
+- **Treading water**: Have a CPS of 0 while owning more than 1000 buildings with no active buffs or debuffs
 - **Bouncing the last cheque**: Reach less than 10 cookies in your bank after having at least 1 million cookies
 - **Massive Inheritance**: Have a bank of at least **1 Novemdecillion cookies** within 10 minutes of ascending
 - **The Final Challenger**: Win **10** of the Just Natural Expansion **Challenge Achievements**